xxradar/CNAPP_training/IAM.md

 In summary, instance profiles are a key mechanism in AWS for securely managing permissions for EC2 instances, leveraging IAM roles to provide temporary credentials and access to AWS resources.

+When an instance profile is assigned to an EC2 instance, it allows the instance to consume the IAM role associated with the profile.
+Here’s how you can use this setup:

+### Consuming an Instance Profile on an EC2 Instance

+- **Automatic Credential Management**:
+    - When you assign an instance profile to an EC2 instance, AWS automatically provides the instance with temporary security credentials.
+These credentials are associated with the IAM role in the instance profile and are automatically rotated by AWS, eliminating the need for manual credential management.

+- **Accessing Temporary Credentials**:
+    - The temporary credentials provided by the instance profile can be accessed through the EC2 instance metadata service.
+You can retrieve these credentials by querying the metadata URL `http://169.254.169.254/latest/meta-data/iam/security-credentials/`.
+This URL returns the role name and associated credentials, such as the access key, secret key, and session token.

+- **Using AWS CLI or SDK**:
+    - Applications running on the EC2 instance can use the AWS CLI or AWS SDKs to make API requests to other AWS services.
+These tools automatically use the temporary credentials provided by the instance profile, allowing the application to interact with AWS resources securely.
+    - For example, you can run AWS CLI commands without manually configuring credentials on the instance.
+The CLI will automatically use the temporary credentials from the instance profile to authenticate requests.

+### Security Best Practices

+- **Enhanced Security**:
+    - Using instance profiles is a best practice as it avoids hardcoding access keys in your application code.
+This enhances security by reducing the risk of credential leakage and simplifies credential management.

+- **Principle of Least Privilege**:
+    - Ensure that the IAM role associated with the instance profile has the minimum necessary permissions (principle of least privilege) to perform the required tasks.

+By leveraging instance profiles, you can securely manage and consume IAM roles on EC2 instances, allowing applications to access AWS resources without the need for embedded credentials.